 A respected expert on the development and evolution of rock music, Frank also wrote Seventies Rock: The Decade of Creative Chaos (Taylor Trade, 2003), a wide-ranging overview of that turbulent sonic decade.

 Frank began writing about music in the early 1970s when he was teenager, contributing articles to the legendary “underground” Philadelphia publication Distant Drummer.
 In the 1980s he began a decade-long stint as weekly rock music columnist for Philadelphia City Paper, and later wrote for Philadelphia Weekly.
 Aside from his career as an award-winning author of nonfiction books, Moriarty has also written on a variety of topics ranging from motorsports development programs and NASA spaceflight to R&B and rock ‘n’ roll.
 Frank has met or interviewed musicians ranging from David Bowie and Pete Townshend to Joe Strummer and Patti Smith

 Frank has been a guitarist for more than four decades.
 His band Informed Sources performed with groundbreaking US punk bands including Black Flag, X, the Replacements, Flipper, Dead Kennedys, and Bad Brains throughout the early 1980s.
 His career in music continued in later bands including Bunnydrums and Third Stone Invasion as a label-mate with artists including John Entwistle of The Who and Billy Squier.

-Friends to canines and adopters of an ever-growing string of rescue dogs saved from homelessness, Frank and his wife Leigh Anne reside in New Jersey.
+Friends to canines and adopters of an ever-growing string of rescue dogs saved from homelessness, Frank and his wife Leigh Anne reside in Historic New Castle, Delaware.